+HE DIDN’T JUST CREATE AN ARMY, HE A CREATED CARNAGE.
 At Peddavalassa battle of April of 1924 Raju’s troops attacked the British Army and suffered heavy casualties and saw their first loss.
 Despite having all the modern weaponry of their time the British lost 1800 out of their 2000 soldiers while Rama raju’s troops who were fighting mostly with bow & arrows suffered a loss of 180 from his 600 brave warriors.
-He was devastated by the loss of life and was concerned about the future of the tribal women and children.
-Although his troops went on to win the battles that followed and came out triumphant Raju decided to end the war by surrendering himself to prevent further life loss.

 Official photo of Alluri Sita Rama Raju taken by the British Shortly after his execution .

 Seetarama Raju ruled over vast agency area for two years from 1922 to 1924 and became a terror to the British government.
 Later British rulers deployed big contigents of Assam Rifles and others.
 Fighting a fierece battle, Raju laid down his life and attained martyrdom.